mmu-webdesign/awdd2-2022-group1/1_user_and_competitor_research/proposal.md

 Objectives -

-• To produce an intuitive and effective website - Need to change
+• To produce an intuitive and effective website

 • To showcase Fallowfield Fashion